kristianmandrup/schema-to-yup/Readme.md

 We will fix the [schema-to-yup](https://www.npmjs.com/package/schema-to-yup) package shortly (moving to TypeScript, making architecture more pluggable etc).

+### Update

+The latest release `1.9.5` of `schema-to-yup` fixes a bunch of issues.
+Please help fix any remaining issues ;) The core functionality to add constraints can be found in `types/mixed.js`, primarily in `buildConstraint` which needs some love...

 ## Schemas

 - [AJV: JSON Schema keywords](https://ajv.js.org/keywords.html)